markszulc/experience-manager-learn.en/help/forms/prefill-fdm-db/create-adaptive-form.md

 So far we have created the following

-* Database with 2 tables
+* Database with 2 tables - newhire and beneficiaries
 * Configured Apache Sling Connection Pooled DataSource
 * RDBMS based Form Data Model

  The next step is to create and configure an Adaptive Form to use form data model.
-You can [download and import](assets/fdm-demo-af.zip) sample form and associate it with the form data model.
+To get head start you can [download and import](assets/fdm-demo-af.zip) sample form.
 The sample form has a section to display the employee details and another section to list employee's beneficiaries.

 ## Associate form with form data model